jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 - a generator which tries to generate images as real as possible, hopefully fooling the second player,
 - a critic which tries to distinguish the real images from the fake images

+Depending on the approach (e.g. GAN or WGAN), the second player is either called the discriminator or the critic.
+In the GAN framework we consider, this is a discriminator which tries to classify its inputs as being either real or generated.

 ![A generative adversial network architecture with its generator and its discriminator/critic](./data/03-pytorch-gan/gan.svg){width=50%}

-The loss used for training these two neural networks reflect the objective of the generator to fool the critic and of the critic to correctly separate the real from the fake.
+The loss used for training these two neural networks reflects the objective of the generator to fool the critic and of the critic to correctly separate the real from the fake.

 The generator generates an image from a random seed, $z$, say drawn from a normal distribution $\mathcal{N}(0, 1)$.
 Let us denote $\mathcal{G}(z)$ the output image (for now, we slightly postpone the discussion about the architecture used to generate an image).
 Let us denote by $\mathcal{D}(x) \in [0, 1]$ the score assigned by the critic to an image where $\mathcal{D}(x) \approx 1$ if $x$ is real and $\mathcal{D}(x) \approx 0$ if $x$ is a fake.
 The critic solves a binary classification problem with a binary cross entropy loss and seeks to minimize :